MTH - Applied Statistics Graduate Program

 Statistical Methods

 A survey of statistical methods from the point of view of how these methods are implemented with a standard statistics software package.
 Topics include descriptive statistics, graphical methods, tests of location, goodness of fit, simple and multiple regression, design of experiments, ANOVA, multiple comparisons, chi-square tests.
 Both parametric and nonparametric methods are treated.
 Computer use is an integral part of the course.
-This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
 Prerequisite: grade of "C" or better in STAT 145 or STAT 245.
-Offered Fall.
+Offered Occasionally.

 STAT 441/541 Cr.3